Downtown Minot: Education

 The University of North Dakota's School of Medicine and Health Sciences has a Northwest Campus located downtown.
 The campus is host to a small number of medical students and family medicine residents at Trinity Hospital.
 The campus is also home to the Angus L. Cameron Medical Library.
 The library is open on weekdays and provides resources and services to medical staff at Trinity and to students.
 Limited resources and services are also available to the general public.

 Downtown is also home to Minot High School's Central Campus and Central Campus East.
 Central Campus East is an alternative campus for students under 16.
 The Central Campus is the high school in Minot for ninth and tenth graders.
 It is located in the expanded former Minot High School building, which was constructed in 1918.
 In 1974, a new high school was opened in Minot, west of downtown.
-That campus has since become the Magic City Campus and is for eleventh and twelfth graders.
+That campus has since become the Magic City Campus and was for eleventh and twelfth graders.
+Upon completion of the new Minot North High school (opened in August 2024), Magic City became a full four-year high school, and Central was converted into the city's fourth middle school.

 The former Minot Armory building is now home to the Minot School District offices.
 In 1913, the armory housed Minot State Normal School's first library.